Ethanol in Fuel Causes Fuel System Damage

 • more frequent servicing of the fuel system, replacing pump diaphragms etc...

-Ethanol has been known to breakdown fibreglass fuel tanks.
+Note to Boaters: Ethanol has been known to breakdown fiberglass fuel tanks.